vitotai/BrewPiLess/README.md

 ![iSpindel Calibration](img/calibration.jpg)

 *Note: I don't have access to MS Excel, so I am not sure if it is exactly the same as the way iSpindel does it.
 It works pretty good for me, though.*

+---
+# FAQ
+* Q: I can't save the device setting.
+  A: Click the "Erase Setting" and try again.